isaacbm92/Crime-Analysis-of-Mexico-City/README.md

 ### Conclusion

-10 colonies were found to be most prone to crimes in Mexico City's Cuauhtemoc boroguh.
-Most of them are located along the west side, with almost 8,176 crimes committed in 2018 but equally comparable to those committed around the center of the city, with 8,272 crimes, in the same year.
+The current analysis has showned how similar the Cuauhtemoc's colonies can be among them based on their crime activity and which of them are most prone to such activities; this information might help tourists to take better desicions about visiting a certain place by identifying these risky zones before getting into them.

-This suggests that crime activity is highly concentrated in the center of the city and, at this point, this seems reasonable considering for example, from a high point of view, that most of the cutural and historical places are located there.
-This brings the following questions:
+This analysis also indicates a high density of crime activity in the center of the city and, at this point, this seems reasonable considering for example, from a high point of view, that most of the cutural and historical places are located there but, this is just an assumption: questions like "What is the relationship between a popular place and the crime rates that sorround it?" and "What are the causes of that relationship, if it exist?" might help set the ground for further analysis.

-- What is the correlation between a popular place and the crime rates that sorround it?
-What are the causes?
+This project has answered the question initially established but, certainly, there's much room for improvement and refinement: iterating and gathering more information will lead not just to a better clasification but a better understanding of the data itself.

 ### References